dalleODU/Team-Website-2024/README.md

 # CreditTrax
-The website for team Copper
+The website for Team Copper 2024.